 Additionally, to further guide theory and intervention development, self-perceived attributes defining "PrEP participant", "consistent PrEP user" and "consistent condom user" will be qualitatively explored.
 Discussion from focus groups will be transcribed and coding will be approached with a two-phase analytic method (fully detailed in Section 7.5.6), including both theory-grounded and content analyses.
 Rigorous qualitative methods will be used to identify the emerging themes, primarily surrounding pill-taking and condom use in the context of PrEP.
 Coding will focus on the adapted IMB model of pill-taking and condom use through focused identification of content within the core determinants of the IMB model and content related to barriers and facilitators of each behavior that cannot be coded with the model constructs.
 Data gathered from focus groups are intended to supplement and inform the quantitative results obtained regarding perceptions of dosing schedule, feelings about group assignment, perceptions of HIV risk, disclosure of study participation and pill-use to sexual partner(s), housemates and family, relationships with study staff, perceptions of social role, and factors influencing use of pills.
+Data collected through qualitative focus groups may be combined with qualitative data collected in sub-studies targeting ADAPT participants and their experiences on-study if appropriate.

 Key informant interviews: Direct-care clinic staff will have had extended cumulative interactions with participants in each of the study arms by the close of the on-drug phase.
 Therefore, each of these staff is considered to be a key informant with valuable knowledge of and experience with each of the regimens and how participants interacted with the study and the regimen demands.
 Selected study participants, such as those who crossed over study arms, discontinued study drug, or withdrew from the study, will also be considered keyinformants.
 Semi-structured interview guides will be developed that query interviewees along similar themes listed above.
 Because of the structured nature of these interviews, content analysis will be the primary analytic strategy focused on coding main content of responses to queries.
 Data will supplement participantbased responses to quantitatively and qualitatively assess acceptability and feasibility and to refine the adapted model developed for the present research.
 Key informant interviews for participants will be completed by staff not directly involved in the study.
 Key informant interviews with staff will be completed by clinic staff who do not function in a supervisory role for the interviewee.
 All key informant interviews will be held in a private space in the clinic or off-site in a space where responses cannot be overheard by clinic attendees or staff.
+Data collected through qualitative interviews may be combined with qualitative data collected in sub-studies targeting ADAPT participants and their experiences onstudy if appropriate.